 |Where does the name FIDA-Kenya come from?||FIDA is a Spanish acronym for International Federation of Women Lawyers, that is, Federation International De Abogadas (FIDA).
-At its inception FIDA Kenya was affiliated to the International Federation of Women Lawyers, an organization started in Mexico by a group of women lawyers who sought to promote Gender Equality globally.||Update|
+At its inception FIDA-Kenya was affiliated to the International Federation of Women Lawyers, an organization started in Mexico by a group of women lawyers who sought to promote Gender Equality globally.||Update|

-No, FIDA Kenya primarily focuses on matters around the family law as these have been evidenced to affect women in a grave manner.
+|Does FIDA-Kenya only focus on divorce matters?||No, FIDA-Kenya primarily focuses on matters around the family law as these have been evidenced to affect women in a grave manner.
 We also intervene in land and succession matters child custody and maintenance, family mediation and work with informal justice systems to ensure that women rights are upheld and respected.
-We also help women represent themselves in court, in simple matters through our self-representation programme.
-Further to this FIDA Kenya also provides individual counseling, group therapy counseling, family mediation and general legal advice.

 We work with communities through partnerships with community organizations, conduct community advocacy on women rights and gender responsive law, engage with legislators, Judiciary, nd the Police to ensure that gender responsive legislations are enacted and enforced and monitor government compliance to ratified international laws and treaties on women rights.